cloudwego/hertz-examples/bizdemo/tiktok_demo/README.md

 # tiktok_demo
- A hertz server that provides user, video, interactive, and social backend services
+ A simple hertz server that provides user, video, interactive, and social backend services for tiktok app.
 ## How to run

 #### 1. Local environment